Finding teacher work-life balance is hard.

 If I have 10 minutes, I want to use that 10 minutes to complete something and will scan my list to find a task that fits the mold.

-So given that, and given that working from home doesn’t take a commute into consideration, it is easy to go from working in bed (if you start on your phone like me) to working in bed (if you end on your phone like me).
+So given that, it is easy to go from working in bed (if you start on your phone like me) to working in bed (if you end on your phone like me).
+This is especially true if you are teaching from home.

 Y’all, not healthy.